caikit/caikit-computer-vision/examples/runtime/README.md

 To export the `.proto` files, run `python3 dump_protos.py`.
 This will delete your existing `protos` directory and recreate it.
 Inspecting the contents of the `protos` folder; you should see the following:

 - A file named `openapi.json`
+- Lots of `.proto` files, including one of the following:
+  - More recent versions of Caikit: `caikit_data_model.caikit_computer_vision.objectdetectionresult.proto`
+  - Older versions of Caikit: `objectdetectionresult.proto`

-- Lots of `.proto` files, including an `objectdetectionresult.proto`, which contains the definition for the message type corresponding to the `ObjectDetectionResult` data model class, shown below
+Regardless of its name, this file contains the `ObjectDetectionResult` data model class, shown below:

 ```protobuf
 ...